inikhilkedia/Buttons-in-a-bunch/README.md

 ![alt text](https://github.com/inikhilkedia/Buttons-in-a-bunch/blob/master/Screenshot.png "Buttons in a Bunch Screenshot")

+The buttons are created and rendered dynamically.
+The buttons trigger an alert showing their respective `id` which was dynamically assigned to them at creation.

 ## How to run the app?

 In the project directory, you can run: